 On average, Alaska's summers are slightly rainier than the rest of the U.S. But May is dry, with only a 25% chance of measurable rain on any given day.
-Alaska gets rainier as the summer progresses.
-By August, the chance of rain is just over 50%.
+The weather does become rainier as the summer progresses: By August, the chance of rain is just over 50%.
 Compare Alaska's rainfall to your hometown.

 So When's the Best Season to Visit Alaska?

-Other Magic Dates
+Other Magic Dates To Visit Alaska